 The value of this educational assessment data inheres in the articulation of clearly defined student learning assessment outcomes and benchmarks by the Seminary's Academic Program Directors who submit Student Learning Assessment Plans in October and End-of-the-Year Student Learning Assessment Reports in June.
-These plans and reports, as well as evaluative rubrics, are posted on the IE/SL Palmer Theological Seminary Blackboard site.
-For the 2013-14 academic year, 80% of the reported programmatic student learning assessment benchmarks were met or exceeded.
+These plans and reports, as well as evaluative rubrics, are posted on the IE/SL Palmer Theological Seminary Brightspace site.
+For the 2015-16 academic year, 86.7 percent of the reported programmatic student learning assessment benchmarks were met or exceeded.